comprna/drug_screening/README.md

 # Drug Screening App

-Shiny app for drug screening analysis comparing one drug to a baterry of drugs.
+Shiny app for drug screening analysis comparing one drug to a battery of drugs.

 ## Input file: